wp-plugins/planso-forms/readme.txt

 == Changelog ==

 = 1.7.2 =
-* Changes in handling deletion of uploaded files
+* Changes in handling the deletion of uploaded files

 = 1.7.1 =
 * Minor change in internal notification handling